jared-hughes/casual-serious-language/README.md

 The WIP is so far from these actually being relevant:

 1. Easy to look up the definition of any function.
 If you see `.repr()` in the source, it's clear exactly what lines implement it.
-So there will be no VTable generation, and no class inheritance.
+So there will be no VTable generation, and no class dynamic dispatch.
 2. No hidden performance pitfalls.
 Don't implement a convenience feature (`.map()`) if it's much slower than the corresponding longhand (`for ()`).
 3. Memory management is automatic, but in accordance with avoiding performance pitfalls, the programmer may still need to think about it a little (but less than they think about borrow checking in Rust).
 4. Expressions read from top-to-bottom, left-to-right.
 No significant distinction between statements and expressions.